Configuring a Linux Proxy for vCloud

 You can deploy a File Recovery Enabler for Linux (FREL) to serve as a Virtual Server Agent proxy for vCloud.
 The resulting Linux proxy can be used for backups and restores of vCloud virtual machines.

-- Download the V11 File Recovery Enabler for Linux (FRE) package for SP10 or later from the Commvault Store.
+- Download the V11 File Recovery Enabler for Linux (FRE) package from the Commvault Store.

 This package provides an OVA template that is preconfigured with the Virtual Server Agent, MediaAgent, and uses the Mono framework.

 - Deploy the OVA template and configure the Linux machine as a File Recover Enabler for Linux (FREL).